When Ian Fleming sat down to write the “spy story to end all spy stories”, little could the James Bond writer have imagined the resulting phenomenon.

 Mixing up the formula

-Following Fleming’s completion of Goldfinger in 1958, he was commissioned by CBS to write a James Bond television show.
+Following Fleming’s completion of Goldfinger in 1958, the writer was commissioned by CBS to write a James Bond television show.

 Although it never went into production, Fleming reworked some of the stories to include in his next book.
 For Your Eyes Only is a collection of five short stories, three of which are mini-Bond adventures (For Your Eyes Only, From A View To A Kill and Risico), while the two remaining ones are rather more experimental.